zakcali/pubmedapi/README.md

 35695908
 35639050
 35695134

 35666833 // difficult for finding real doi

 35652580

-35599042 // to-do finding real doi is difficult
+35599042 // difficult for finding real doi

 34815173
 35277345